bsurc/pracprog/doc/design.md

 Research Computing will:
 - Build a server for the purpose of the class
+- Provide a github repository and access for the researchers
 - Provide an instructor for eight weeks, 90 - 120 minutes for class time.
 - Provide 'office hours' for ~60 minutes a week